-Leads BHA's sustainability efforts, develops outside resources and partnerships, and advances strategic plans for the BHA portfolio; oversees ongoing capital improvements to BHA's portfolio of 12,000 public housing units, and oversees the transformation of Boston's most severely distressed public housing into thriving new communities.
+Leads BHA's sustainability efforts, develops outside resources and partnerships, and advances strategic plans for the BHA portfolio; oversees ongoing capital improvements to BHA's portfolio of 12,000 public housing units, and oversees the transformation of Boston's most severely distressed public housing into thriving new communities through a process called Redevelopment.
+Each redevelopment process involves a significant amount of resident engagement, and language access is actively involved to facilitate communication during resident and community meetings.
+As redevelopments complete and private partners assume ownership and management, private partners take on the responsibility of providing language access for limited English proficient households after the conversion.